Tier 1: Pilot Awards

 - Research Plan: The application should follow the format: Significance, Innovation, and Approach.
 Include where applicable clear evidence of how the proposal meets the review criteria and is relevant specifically to cancer.
 Five-page limit, including tables and figures.
-Specific Aims and References do not count towards the 5-page limit; single spacing, font no smaller than Arial 11, and half-inch margins.
-You may include an appendix, but reviewers are not required to read beyond the 5-page limit.
+Specific Aims and References do not count towards the 5-page limit; single spacing, font no smaller than Arial 11, and half-inch You may include an appendix, but reviewers are not required to read beyond the 5-page limit.
 Letters of support may be beyond the 5-page limit.
+You should include a statistical analysis plan where applicable.
+In addition, if you plan to submit a multi-PI R01 or other team science grant, please state your plan in your research plan.
 All should be in the one PDF.

-- Non-faculty applicants (clinical/translational category clinical fellows only): Must include a letter from a UNC Lineberger faculty member who agrees to support the project and agrees not to submit a proposal for the same project in the same round.
+- Non-faculty applicants: must include a letter from a UNC Lineberger faculty member who agrees to support the project and agrees not to submit a proposal for the same project in the same round.

 - Proposal Timeline

-- Progress Report of former UNC Lineberger Award, if applicable.
+- Progress Report (if applicable) describing accomplishments of former UNC Lineberger awards

 The application website will be announced and opened approximately one week ahead of the deadline.
 Both registration and submission must be completed by 5 p.m. on the deadline date.